PyBorov/OwnCord-linux-support/README.md

-This for for working on linux
+This fork for working on linux
 Server WORK on linux
-Client partially work on linux
+Client partially work on linux (Connect to voice chat not working, bug: tauri with WebRTC on WebKit)

 ![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg?style=for-the-badge)